Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope: Binary neutron star population

-Here, we assume an equal contribution from both populations, i.e.~$\lambda=0.5$.
+Here, we assumed an equal contribution from both populations, i.e.~$\lambda=0.5$.
 We summarise the parameters of our population in Table~\ref{tab:params}.
 For completeness, we also report there the corresponding values of $\lambda_{\mathcal{R}}$.
-Our values are compatible with the estimates of~\cite{Galaudage:2020zst} that $8$-$79\%$ of BNS at birth would be rapidly merging (in terms of $\lambda_{\mathcal{R}}$).
+Our values are compatible with the estimates of~\cite{2021ApJ...909L..19G} that $8$-$79\%$ of BNS at birth are rapidly merging (in terms of $\lambda_{\mathcal{R}}$).